vls-00/crypto-challenges/symmetric-ciphers/block-ciphers-1/ecb-oracle/README.md

 Note 2: We only check for alphanumeric characters, numbers and '_'.
 Nothing else can be contained in the flag.

-Note 3: The complexity is: possible_characters * length.

-Note 4: In this script, we dont check for 'crypto{' characters because we know the flag format, it is also assumed that the lastcharacter is '}'.
+Note 3: In this script, we dont check for 'crypto{' characters because we know the flag format, it is also assumed that the lastcharacter is '}'.